Posts Categorized: Gum Disease

 what is plaque

 What is plaque?
 Plaque is a sticky, yellow substance that naturally and constantly is forming on teeth.
 Plaque is made up of a complex microbial community with over ten billion bacteria per milligram.
-And each milligram contains approximately 400 different types of bacteria that produce acids.
-The bacterial products and acids combine with saliva to… Read more »
+Each milligram contains approximately 400 different types of bacteria that produce acids.
+The bacterial products and acids combine with saliva to create… Read more »

 Interdental Brushing | Proxy Brush for ideal gum health

 Do you skip flossing, or is it difficult because of dexterity issues, spacing between your teeth, or dental work?
-If you hate flossing, or find that it isn’t effective, you’re not alone.
-Dr. James Fondriest, a Chicago dentist, recommends interdental brushing (also called using a proxy brush) as a fantastic, and often better, alternative to flossing….
-Read more »
+If you hate flossing or find that it isn’t effective, you’re not alone.
+Dr. James Fondriest, a Chicago dentist, recommends interdental brushing (also called using a proxy brush) as a fantastic, and often better, alternative to… Read more »